michaelhawes/michaelhawes.github.io/_pages/about.md

 **Interests**

 When I'm not working, I enjoy traveling, cooking, camping, and history.
-If you run into me 'in the wild' (at an amusement park, brewery hopping, or at the dog park with my rescue pup Shelby), be sure to say Hi!
+If you happen to run into me 'in the wild' (perhaps at an amusement park, brewery hopping, or at the dog park with my rescue pup Shelby), be sure to say Hi!